python/typeshed/tests/README.md

 ## pytype\_test.py

-This test requires Python 2.7 and Python 3.6.
-Pytype will find these automatically if they're in `PATH`.
+This test requires Python between 3.6 and 3.9.
 Note: this test cannot be run on Windows systems unless you are using Windows Subsystem for Linux.
-Pytype also does not yet fully support Python 3.10.

 Run using:
 ```